Extension of vector-valued functions and sequence space representation: Abstract

 \section{Abstract}

-We give a unified approach to handle the problem of extending functions with values in a locally convex Hausdorff space $E$ over a field $\K$, which have weak extensions in a space $\mathcal{FV}(\Omega,\mathbb{K})$ of weighted scalar-valued functions on a set $\Omega$, to functions in a vector-valued counterpart $\FVE$ of $\mathcal{FV}(\Omega,\mathbb{K})$.
-The results obtained base upon a representation of weighted vector-valued functions as linear continuous operators and extend results of Bonet, Frerick, Jord\'{a} and Wengenroth.
+We give a unified approach to handle the problem of extending functions with values in a locally convex Hausdorff space $E$ over a field $\K$, which have weak extensions in a space $\mathcal{F}(\Omega,\K)$ of scalar-valued functions on a set $\Omega$, to functions in a vector-valued counterpart $\FE$ of $\mathcal{F}(\Omega,\K)$.
+The results obtained base upon a representation of vector-valued functions as linear continuous operators and extend results of Bonet, Frerick, Gramsch and Jord\'{a}.
+In particular, we apply them to obtain a sequence space representation of $\FE$ from a known representation of $\mathcal{F}(\Omega,\K)$.